 Alternate depictions showed Hathor as either a full human or as a cow-headed woman – both of which you’ll find around Dendera.
 And at the top of columns, she has a human face but with cow ears.

 Hathor represented the cosmic womb.
-She’s is a more abstract goddess than Isis, a being who represents the feminine principle in an idealized human form.
+She’s more of an abstract goddess than Isis, who represents the archetypal feminine principle in human form.
 Hathor’s roles are more impersonal and metaphysical.

 Notably, Hathor means Hat-hor, or House of Horus.
 Hathor was a consort of Horus, the son of Isis and Osiris.

 Accordingly, the Temple of Dendera was linked with the Horus Temple of Edfu.
 And in ancient times, yearly pilgrimages and processions took place between the two temples.

 Hathor was generally revered as a benevolent and motherly goddess.
 However, she also had a destructive side.
 In the Book of the Divine Cow, for example, Re commands Hathor to punish mankind for their misdeeds.

 To do so, Hathor turns into a raging lioness (Sekhmet) but she becomes wild to the point that she can only be subdued with copious amounts of wine.
-Notably, Sekhmet continued to be worshipped in Egypt as a distinct entity.
+Interestingly, Sekhmet continued to be worshipped in Egypt as a distinct entity.

 Approaching Dendera Temple, you’ll notice that it lacks the traditional pylon gate at its entrance.
 Today, all that stands in front are the remnants of a small gate erected during the reign of Roman emperor Domitian (81 – 96 AD).

 There’s a lot to explore around the courtyard, but for now let’s head straight for the temple.

 The front of the temple is lined with six columns that have Hathor-headed capitals.
 But even more impressive are the columns that entirely fill up the Dendera’s first room, the Hypostyle Hall.